AlexanderFarkas/reform/README.md

-Form library for Flutter, offering controlled inputs, user-friendly form validation and more.
+Form library for Flutter, offering controlled inputs, user-friendly validation and more.

 ## Features